 But most businesses will never do this.
 Most do good marketing without access to such ‘bleeding edge’ technology.
 They've never heard about it, probably never will and can’t afford it anyway.
 But here’s the thing: they don’t need it.
 They do a different sort of personalisation.
 They look after their customers.

 A client of mine gives away high quality personalised freebies to its customers.
 Not a groundbreaking idea but the effect it has is quite something.
 The free winter jackets, subtly branded, and embroidered with the customer's own or company name are presented to new customers after they have purchased.
 It’s an unexpected treat and customers love those jackets!
-Colleagues, friends or others in their trade ask about the jacket, positioning my client perfectly with the exact buyers he wants to reach.
+It's a talking point for colleagues, friends or others in their trade, and positions the company perfectly with exactly the right type of buyers.
 This kind of connection between brand and customer is priceless!
 I’m going to fess up and say it wasn’t my idea...

 Don’t get me wrong, BuzzedUp does sophisticated marketing tailored around the interests, needs and the buying stage of our clients’ customers.
 And yes, we manage comms for customers that subtly respond and reflect the service or product lifecycle.
 It’s personalisation alright.
 But it's worth remembering, as a marketer, that what actually matters to customers isn't what we might believe or expect.